ndujaLabs/erc721attributable/README.md

 # Attributable
-A proposal for a standard approach to attributes on chain
+A proposal for a standard approach to manage attributes on chain for NFTs

 ## Premise